JustynMK/aqa-academy/README.md

 3. Running Tests:

     3.1.
-Execute pytest command: 'pytest . -s -v` staying from the root of the framework.
+Execute pytest command: `pytest . -s -v` staying from the root of the framework.

     3.2 Generate a report with pytest: `pytest . -s -v --html=reports/report.html —self-contained-html`

-# Structure of the framework
+## Structure of the framework
 1. tests - folder for test files.
 2. reports - folder to storage local reports
 3. src/applications - folder contains system-under-test abstractions.